tbhaijee/Citi_Bike_Analytics-Tableau/README.md

 # Citi_Bike_Analytics-Tableau
 Tableau dashboard for NYC Citi Bike Data to analyze the popularity of starting and ending stations as well as the breakdown of user by gender, subscriber status, etc.
+Citi-Bike-Analytics
+Click here (https://public.tableau.com/profile/tasneem.bhaijee#!/vizhome/NYBikeReportFinal/NewYorkBikeStationsReport) to open the workbook.

+The objective of this exercise is to create a dashboard for the New York Citi Bike Program.

+Citi-Bikes

+The data is collected, organized, and made public on the Citi Bike Data webpage.

+Here are Some of the findings:
+1: The peak hours during a day is usually 7-8 AM and 5-6 PM throughout the year.

+image image

+2: As compared to the summer months the total ridership value goes down by a significant amount during the winter months.

+image

+3: The major bike riders fall into the age group of 25-30 and 45-50 years of males.
+However the ridership among female users also seems to be increasing over time.

+The peak at the age group of 45-50 years and the ridership data at the older age groups (above 80-90 years) may also indicate the input error of birth year at the user end.

+image image image